nucleuscloud/neosync/docs/docs/guides/troubleshooting.md

 - error
 - none

-**Note** - When turning on database logging, the statements **include arguments**.
+**Note** - When turning on database logging, the statements **include arguments** default.

 So if planning to run this in any production environment, you may leak PII or other sensitive information.

-Work is in progress to allow omitting the arguments from the logging to include only statements.
+To disable arguments from being listed in the query, enable the `DB_OMIT_ARGS=true` environment variable.

+All database logs will be grouped under the `db` attribute key.